 Under the guidance of Mr. Hutchings, the Houghton Lyric Theater has produced both opera and musical theatre works, including Houghton College’s first full-length, fully orchestrated, fully-staged opera in a foreign language (L’elisir d’amore) and Houghton College’s first world premiere workshop.
 Guest Artists and Master Class clinicians sponsored by the Houghton Lyric Theater have included such elite members of the professional singing community as singers from the Metropolitan Opera and multiple George London Competition winners.

-Students of Professor Hutchings have performed with Chicago Summer Opera, Ash Lawn Opera, Opera Breve, Pensacola Opera, College Light Opera, Oberlin in Italy, the Franco-American Vocal Academy, and the Accademia Vocale Lorenzo Malfatti in Lucca, Italy, and the Russian Opera Workshop at the Academy of Vocal Arts in Philadelphia, Pennsylvania.
+Students of Professor Hutchings have performed with Chicago Summer Opera, Ash Lawn Opera, Opera Breve, Pensacola Opera, College Light Opera, Oberlin in Italy, Finger Lakes Opera, the Franco-American Vocal Academy, the Accademia Vocale Lorenzo Malfatti in Lucca, Italy, and the Russian Opera Workshop at the Academy of Vocal Arts in Philadelphia, Pennsylvania.
 Many of the same students have also won prizes at the district and regional levels at the National Association of Teachers of Singing student auditions.